-- A.Serv-Specification: The NXP Business Unit that is being managed must store data it wishes to keep secure on the Security-Relevant System in the Cage. - A.Secure_Conn NXP must arrange an encrypted network connection from the Security-Relevant System to its network.
+A.Serv-Specification: The NXP Business Unit that is being managed must store

+A.Secure_Conn NXP must arrange an encrypted network connection from the and procedures.

+Security-Relevant System to its network.

 The site is not intended for TOE development.
-Therefore the only configuration items are internal site security documents and procedures.
+Therefore the only configuration items are internal site security documents

-5. Security Objectives
+Security Objectives 5.

-- 27 The Security Objectives are related to physical IT infrastructure and organizational security measures. - O.Physical-Access: The combination of physical partitioning between the different access control levels together with technical and organisational security measures allows a sufficient separation of employees to enforce the "need to know" principle.
+27 The Security Objectives are related to physical IT infrastructure and organizational security measures.

+O.Physical-Access: The combination of physical partitioning between the different access control levels together with technical and organisational security measures allows a sufficient separation of employees to enforce the "need to know" principle.
 The access control shall support the limitation for the access to these areas including the identification and rejection of unauthorised people.
 The access control measures ensure that only registered employees can access restricted areas.
-Assets are handled in restricted areas only. - O.Security-Control: Assigned personnel of the site operate the systems for access control.
+Assets are handled in restricted areas only.

+O.Security-Control: Assigned personnel of the site operate the systems for access control.
 Out of hour surveillance and respond to alarms is contracted to a 3rd party security company.
 Technical security measures like motion sensors and similar kind of sensors support the enforcement of the access control.
-NXP personnel are also responsible for registering and ensuring escort of visitors, contractors and suppliers. - O.Alarm-Response: The technical and organisational security measures ensure that an alarm is generated before an unauthorised person gets access to any asset.
+NXP personnel are also responsible for registering and ensuring escort of visitors, contractors and suppliers.

+O.Alarm-Response: The technical and organisational security measures ensure that an alarm is generated before an unauthorised person gets access to any asset.
 After the alarm is triggered the unauthorised person still has to overcome further security measures.
-The reaction time of the employees and/or guards is short enough to prevent a successful attack. - O.Internal-Monitor: The site performs security management meetings at least every six months.
+The reaction time of the employees and/or guards is short enough to prevent a successful attack.

+O.Internal-Monitor: The site performs security management meetings at least every six months.
 The security management meetings are used to review security incidences, to verify that maintenance measures are applied and to reconsider the assessment of risks and security measures.
-Furthermore, an internal audit is performed every year to control the application of the security measures. - O.Maintain-Security: Technical security measures are maintained regularly to ensure correct operation.
+Furthermore, an internal audit is performed every year to control the application of the security measures.

+O.Maintain-Security: Technical security measures are maintained regularly to ensure correct operation.
 The logging of sensitive systems is checked regularly.
 This comprises the access control system to ensure that only authorised employees have access to sensitive areas as well as computer/network systems to ensure that they are configured as required to ensure the protection of the networks and computer systems.

-- O.Control-Scrap: The site will return any scrap to NXP in this case the only possible scarp would be faulty hardware the contractor will return them to the NXP for destruction. - O.Staff-Engagement: All employees who have access to assets are checked regarding security concerns and have to sign a non-disclosure agreement.
+O.Control-Scrap: The site will return any scrap to NXP in this case the only possible scarp would be faulty hardware the contractor will return them to the NXP for destruction.

+O.Staff-Engagement: All employees who have access to assets are checked regarding security concerns and have to sign a non-disclosure agreement.
 Furthermore, all employees are trained and qualified for their job.
-All contractors and visitors must be escorted by a trained employee at all times. - O.Config-Items: NXP has a configuration management system that assigns a unique internal identification to each equipment installed in cage and their corresponding setting to each version of the internal procedures and guidance.
-This help ensure P.Config_Items and P.Config_Process - O.Logical-Operation: Development computers enforce that every user authenticates using a password and has a unique user ID.
+All contractors and visitors must be escorted by a trained employee at all times.

+O.Config-Items: NXP has a configuration management system that assigns a unique internal identification to each equipment installed in cage and their corresponding setting to each version of the internal procedures and guidance.
+This help ensure using a password and has a unique user ID.

+P.Config_Items and P.Config_Process

+O.Logical-Operation: Development computers enforce that every user authenticates